jamesbriggs/rackping-wordpress-widget/rackping/readme.txt

 1. Click on "Appearances ...
 RackPing Monitoring ...
 Delete" and "Plugins ...
 Deactivate"

-2. Start your MySQL client program and Delete the RackPing WordPress options row:
+2. Start your MySQL client program and delete the RackPing WordPress options row:

 `use wordpress;`
 `select option_id into @a from wp_options where option_name='widget_rackping' limit 1;`